 If you stumble, get back at it as soon as you can.
 One of my favourite sayings is: "You're not starting from scratch, you're starting from experience!”

 Most of all, celebrate all of your successes, and as the veil of an alcohol-tinted life starts to lift, keep an eye open for the little joys that are going to start showing up all around you.

 As a result of going AF:

 ⭐️ I was 100% present for the last year of my dad's life.
 I have an incredible collection of memories that I would have missed if I'd been drinking.
 I started to see all the joy around me - and he showed me that life is what you make of it.
 A life-well-lived is not about the number of days, it's about the quality of the ones you've got

 ⭐️ My kids don't see me with a wineglass in my hand every night.
-They are 16 now and know me as a "non-drinker".
+They are university-age now and only know me as a "non-drinker".

 ⭐️ I now coach my clients to a place of better balance & wellness with integrity.
 I am “walking my talk”.
 I’m by no means perfect, but I’m living an honest life.
 The last piece of my own balance puzzle is in place.

 ⭐️ I haven't had one middle-of-the-night anxiety-fuelled googling session since January 13, 2018.

 And what I’ve realized, is that there are actually thousands of people out there right now, asking, just like I was:

 -- when maybe the better question is: